LinkedIn summary generator

 Write for your reader

-Answer their question: "What's in it for me if I connect with this person?"
+Answer their question: "What is in it for me if I connect with this person?"

 Summary structure that works